Update for Irish Cancer Society volunteers on coronavirus

 Volunteer Drivers taking cancer patients to hospital appointments cannot enter hospital buildings with patients at this time in line with restrictions on all visitors.
 Patients requiring transport to appointments have temporarily been requested not to bring companions as a further measure to aid infection prevention.

-Due to the close confines of car travel, in order to maximise protection for cancer patients whose immune systems are vulnerable it is recommended that any Volunteer Drivers displaying any symptoms or illness, or who have recently travelled internationally should also temporarily remove themselves from the roster for a period of 14 days after returning.
+Due to the close confines of car travel, in order to maximise protection for cancer patients whose immune systems are vulnerable it is recommended that any Volunteer Drivers displaying any symptoms or illness, who are deemed close contacts of anyone with Covid-19, or who have recently travelled internationally should also temporarily remove themselves from the roster for a period of 14 days after returning.

 Volunteers who are showing symptoms of illness associated with coronavirus should: